KITV: News operation

 The 1990s saw KITV become more competitive head-to-head with its rivals.
 In 1992, the station dropped its 5:30 p.m. early news and replaced it with separate 5 and 6 p.m. newscasts; it debuted a two-hour morning newscast in January 1996.
 The 5 p.m. newscast—anchored by the husband-and-wife team of Gary Sprinkle and Pamela Young—was a ratings success for the station; Young brought her Mixed Plate travel and features series with her to channel 4.
 In the first two decades of the program, which aired at one point or another on KHON, KGMB, and KITV, Young had produced 80 specials.

 Overall, KITV moved from third place to second behind leader KHON, where it remained into the early 2000s as KGMB and KHNL inched closer.
 KGMB overtook KITV in late news by 2004, on its way to unseating KHON as the leading 10 p.m. newscast in 2006 for the first time in two decades.
 By 2015, the station's ratings had fallen further, with less than half the late news viewership of Hawaii News Now or KHON.
 Mixed Plate ended its run in 2016 after Young left the station to rejoin KHON.

 In the wake of the 2006 Kiholo Bay earthquake on the island of Hawaii, KITV was unable to broadcast its signal but began producing and streaming its newscast online, the only local station able to do so.
 The stream received hundreds of thousands of views from around the world and was redistributed by the CNN Pipeline video news service.
 In 2010, the station added additional weekend morning and early evening newscasts.

 By 2023, KITV produced 36 1/2 hours a week of local news programs.

-On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KITV, and replacing them with a "weather hub" produced by The Weather Channel, which AMG also owns.
+On January 17, 2025, Allen Media Group announced plans to cut local meteorologist/weather forecaster positions from its stations, including KITV, and replace them with a "weather hub" produced by The Weather Channel, which AMG also owns.
 The decision was reversed within a week by management in response to "viewer and advertiser reaction".